Brewster Academy: History

 The school was founded in 1820 by local citizens as a "building for higher education".
 Originally called the "Wolfeboro & Tuftonboro Academy", in 1887 it was renamed "Brewster Free Academy" in honor of benefactor John Brewster.
 For sixty years it charged no tuition fee to local residents, and, from its inception until 1964, the school served as the only high school in Wolfeboro, as well as serving day students from neighboring towns.
 In 1946, the academy begin to charge a small tuition, and Wolfeboro at its town meeting in March 1947 voted to pay local students' tuition fees.
 During the immediate postwar years, it was a popular school with military veterans seeking to improve their credentials for a university education under the G.I.
 Bill.
 In 1963 the graduating class consisted of 60 local students, with 30 additional post-graduate students who boarded on campus.
 Many were there to increase their athletic prowess, and some, including Milt Morin who played in the NFL, had successful college and pro sports careers.
 The local students were then moved to Kingswood Regional High School in town and Brewster became a private boarding school.

 In 1985, Digital Equipment Corporation co-founder Ken Olsen donated a number of Digital personal computers to Brewster.
 The computers were part of a new lab dedicated to Grace Murray Hopper, whose family had a summer house in Wolfeboro.
 The lab is called the Grace Murray Hopper Center for Computer Learning.

 Brewster has hosted the Great Waters Music Festival since 1995.
 This summer festival promotes live musical performances including choral, symphonic, folk, pops, jazz, Broadway, dance, and renowned vocal and instrumental artists.
 Celebrity performers have included Wynton Marsalis, Dave Brubeck, Arlo Guthrie, Chuck Mangione, and the Glenn Miller Orchestra.

 In 2020, Brewster's prep basketball team won their 7th National Prep Basketball Championship (2010; 2012; 2014; 2015; 2017; 2019; 2020).
-Twenty-one alumni have played in the NBA, including 10 who have been selected in the NBA draft since 2010.
+Twenty-seven alumni have played in the NBA, including 14 who have been selected in the NBA draft since 2010.
+All alumni played under long-time, legendary coach, Jason Smith, who departed for Masters Academy International in spring of 2026.

 On July 1, 2021, Kristy Kerin became the 13th Head of School in Brewster's over 200-year history.
 Notably, she is the first female to hold the position.